 The first thing thing to keep in mind is that even if the label says it does, most natural flea products are great at killing fleas, larvae, and pupae but not so good at killing flea eggs.

-Note: The best dog shampoo for killing flea eggs is Adams Flea & Tick Shampoo that you can find on Amazon.
-Adams ins’t natural – it’s an insecticide based shampoo, but it does work really well to get rid of both fleas and their eggs.
+Note: The best dog shampoo for killing flea eggs is Adams Flea & Tick Shampoo that you can find on Amazon. (paid link) Adams isn’t natural – it’s an insecticide based shampoo, but it does work really well to get rid of both fleas and their eggs.

 But that doesn’t mean you can’t get rid of flea eggs with natural products.
 Whether you are creating a DIY flea shampoo or buying one of the commercially available ones, the steps are the same for getting rid of flea eggs.